FarofaCodez/BakaOS/README.md

 ## Credits

-Icons from the elementary icon pack
+Icons from the elementary and Adwaita icon packs